apache/flink/docs/apis/table.md

 *Note: The current SQL implementation is not feature complete.
 Outer joins, distinct aggregates, date and decimal data types are currently not supported.
 However, all operations supported by the Table API are also supported by SQL.*

-In order to use a `Table`, `DataSet`, `DataStream`, or external `TableSource` in a SQL query, it has to be registered in the `TableEnvironment`, using a unique name as shown above.
-A SQL query is defined using the `sql()` method of the `TableEnvironment`.
-It returns a new `Table` which can be converted back to a `DataSet`, or `DataStream`, or used in subsequent Table API queries.
+In order to use a `Table`, `DataSet`, `DataStream`, or external `TableSource` in a SQL query, it has to be registered in the `TableEnvironment`, using a unique name.
+A registered table can be accessed from a `TableEnvironment`  using the `sql()` method of the `TableEnvironment`:

+- `tEnv.sql(SELECT * FROM tName)` executes the SQL query on the corresponding tables which were registered in a `TableEnvironment`.

+This method returns a new `Table` which can be converted back to a `DataSet`, or `DataStream`, or used in subsequent Table API queries.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">